gudiseva/stackedit/OTA-Ignite-Sept-2019/Session 12 - Entry Exit.md

 Limit Orders
 : Say, CMP is 102.
 You want to book at 100.

 Market Order

-: At whatever price the market is offerring you.
+: At whatever price the market is offering you.